kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/ref-objects.md

 > In some cases, you might want to restrict the scope for the application to access resources.
 You can set the `--ref-objects-available-scope` to `namespace` or `cluster` in KubeVela controller's bootstrap parameter, to retrict the application to be only able to refer to the resources inside the same namespace or the same cluster.

-## Working with Trait
+## Override Configuration for Reference Objects

+The [override policy](../../case-studies/multi-cluster#override-default-configurations-in-clusters) can be used to override properties defined in component and traits while the reference objects don't have those properties.

-The *ref-objects* typed component can also be used together with traits.
+If you want to override configuration for the *ref-objects* typed component, you can use traits.
 The implicit main workload is the first referenced object and trait patch will be applied on it.
 The following example demonstrate how to set the replica number for the referenced deployment while deploying it in hangzhou clusters.

 ```yaml
 apiVersion: core.oam.dev/v1beta1